1. My child requires a blood test/urine test. How do I proceed?

 - Any other tests indicated by your physician

-If you are unsure if fasting is required for your child’s upcoming blood test, please consult your physician.
+If you are unsure if fasting is required for your child’s upcoming blood test, please consult your physician before coming to the PTC.

 Specimens may be dropped off from Monday to Friday between 7:00 a.m. to 5:00 p.m. in room B 02.5118.
-Please be sure that you have your child’s hospital card and your physician’s requisition with you each time you drop off a specimen.
+Please be sure tot ake a number, and bring your child’s hospital card and your physician’s requisition with you each time you drop off a specimen.
 We are unable to accept your specimen without these documents.

 We have special urine collection bags that can be taped to your child to collect urine.
 We do not insert catheters for this purpose.
 Please go to emergency if a catheter is necessary.

 Sweat tests are the only kinds of tests for which an appointment is mandatory.
-The average waiting time for a sweat test appointment is about 2 weeks as this test is performed once a week, every Thursday.
+The average waiting time for a sweat test appointment is about 2 weeks as this test is performed once a week, every Thursday before 12pm.

 10. I’m in the waiting room and noticing that patients that have arrived after me are being called in before me.
 Why is that?